LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: High-Frequency Resonance in Single-Loop Grid-Forming Converters

-Fig. \ref{fig_structure} shows the structure of a PMSG-WT system with an LCL filter, where $L_f$ is the inverter-side filter inductor and $C_f$ is the filter capacitor.
-The grid-side filter inductor is included into the line inductor $L_g$, while $R_g$ is the line resistance.
-The DC voltage control and SL-GFM control are implemented in the MSC and GSC, respectively, as shown in Fig. \ref{fig_control}.
-Control and modeling variables are represented in p.u. values.
+We assume the SL-GFM control is incorporated in a permanent magnet synchronous generator-based wind turbine (PMSG-WT) system shown in Fig. \ref{fig_structure}.
+The control block diagrams shown in Fig. \ref{fig_control} and the analysis are implemented in p.u. values.

-On the DC side, the DC-link voltage is regulated by a proportional-integral (PI) controller, as shown below:
+The DC-link voltage is regulated using a proportional-integral (PI) controller, which is expressed as \cite{Chen2022}:

-where $i_{wdc}$ and $i_{wdcrf}$ are the DC current from the MSC and its reference from the PI controller, respectively, $k_{pdc}$ and $k_{idc}$ are the PI controller gains, $v_{dc}$ is the DC-link voltage, the subscript "st" represents set-point value, $C_{dc}$ is the DC-link capacitor, $\omega_n$ is the nominal angular frequency, and $i_{dc}$ is the DC current to the GSC.
-By simplifying the MSC as a controlled current source, it is assumed that $i_{wdcref}=i_{wdc}$ \cite{Chen2022}.
+where $i_{wdcrf}$ is the reference DC current from the machine-side converter (MSC), $k_{pdc}$ and $k_{idc}$ are the proportional and integral gains, respectively, $v_{dc}$ is the DC-link voltage, and the subscript "st" represents the set-point value.
+By simplifying the MSC as a controlled current source, it is assumed that the DC current from the MSC $i_{wdc}$ equals its reference, i.e., $i_{wdcref}=i_{wdc}$ \cite{Chen2022}.
+Meanwhile, assuming the grid-side converter (GSC) is lossless, the input and output powers are equal.
+The DC-link voltage dynamics with AC and DC sides coupling is:

+where $\omega_n$ is the nominal angular frequency, $C_{dc}$ is the DC-link capacitance, $i$ is the current of filter inductor $L_f$, $E_{rf}$ is the voltage magnitude of the SL-GFM converter, and the subscript "$d$" and "$q$" indicate the $d$-axis and $q$-axis components of corresponding variables.

-On the AC side, the SL-GFM with droop-I RAP control derives voltage references with magnitude $E_{rf}$ and angle $\theta$:
+On the AC side, the SL-GFM derives voltage references with magnitude $E_{rf}$ and angle $\theta$ \cite{Oraa2024}.
+It is noticed that in addition to the swing equation-based active power (AP) control, the RAP control uses the droop-I control \cite{Sadeque2024}: